High-dimensional reinforcement learning for optimization and control of ultracold quantum gases: Discussion

 Overall, while our findings suggest the applicability of RL actor-critic models in controlling the production of ultracold ensembles, we envision this as just the beginning of this burgeoning area of research.
 Additional computing power could allow more-expensive global optimization of neural network regression models, such as Bayesian optimization with Gaussian processes.
 This could enable regression-based approaches to achieve similar, or even superior, performance compared to RL.
-Other forms of RL such as Q-learning \cite{watkins1992q} or Monte-Carlo policy gradients \cite{lazaric2007reinforcement} may, too, hold potential for producing interesting results when applied to control and optimization of ultracold atom experiments.
+A high-performing supervised learning model, forming a trustworthy mapping between the combined space of control and environmental parameters to resulting atom number, would have the additional benefit of allowing experimentalists to see how control parameter sets predicted to be high-performing react to perturbations in the environmental parameters, thus giving an estimate of control parameter robustness.
+Other forms of RL such as Q-learning \cite{watkins1992q, gu2016continuous} or Monte-Carlo policy gradients \cite{lazaric2007reinforcement} may, too, hold potential for producing interesting results when applied to control and optimization of ultracold atom experiments.
 Additionally, discretization of the environment space to enable the application of standard contextual bandit solving algorithms like $\epsilon$-greedy or gradient bandits is a potential avenue for investigation.
 Moreover, the incorporation of more complex reward schemes, including ensemble temperature, cooling duty-cycle duration, and cloud shape, among others, could further enhance the performance of such RL approaches.
-By integrating these ML approaches with advanced environmental-state monitoring, such as magnetometry via the Faraday effect \cite{budker2000sensitive}, and implementing supplementary hardware configurations like additional coils for magnetic-field compensation~\cite{li2022bi}, RL control could emerge as a crucial tool in the toolkit of atomic physics research, and in other similarly high-dimensional experimental systems.
+If stability is valued above all else, a reward scheme that is maximized when the resulting atom number is equal to a target atom number could be employed.
+With a reward scheme considering phase space density along with atom number, and giving the agent control over the details of the evaporation trajectory, our RL protocol would naturally be extended to control the production of BEC.
+By integrating these ML approaches with advanced environmental-state monitoring, such as magnetometry via the Faraday effect \cite{budker2000sensitive} or even using a convolutional neural network to extract non-obvious environmental factors reflected in the TOF images \cite{kaming2021unsupervised,zhao2022observing}, and implementing supplementary hardware configurations like additional coils for magnetic-field compensation~\cite{li2022bi}, RL control could emerge as a crucial tool in the toolkit of atomic physics research, and in other similarly high-dimensional experimental systems.

 \emph{Note added in preparation:} While preparing this manuscript, we were made aware of a preprint demonstrating reinforcement learning for a cold-atoms experiment~\cite{Reinschmidt2023-kh}.